turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Entity_GetEmitterArray() : Entity[] result  -- returns the array of all entities that have this component type
 - Entity_GetLightArray() : Entity[] result  -- returns the array of all entities that have this component type
 - Entity_GetObjectArray() : Entity[] result  -- returns the array of all entities that have this component type
+- Entity_GetMeshArray() : Entity[] result  -- returns the array of all entities that have this component type
 - Entity_GetInverseKinematicsArray() : Entity[] result  -- returns the array of all entities that have this component type
 - Entity_GetSpringArray() : Entity[] result  -- returns the array of all entities that have this component type
 - Entity_GetScriptArray() : Entity[] result  -- returns the array of all entities that have this component type